corsairmarks/silicoid_portraits_revisited/mod/README.md

     * Tacloriotans now also have Sparkly - they had an unused trait pick
     * Taclariotans now use the new `SLCOD1` namelist instead of `ART1`
 * Add a second Alt.
 Silicoid species class (`SLCODALT` which cannot randomly spawn) that contains the same portraits, but uses the default lithoid features without any of the above changes
+* Silicoid portraits with sexual dimorphism support mono-gendered species (as of Stellaris 3.2)

 ## Compatibility